wultra/react-native-powerauth-mobile-sdk/README.md

 npx react-native link
 ```

-For iOS, don't dorget to install the pods:
+For iOS, don't forget to install the pods:

 ```sh
 cd ios